-- (a) Describe a blackbody in terms of its absorption and emission properties. - (b) Explain using a diagram how a blackbody can be approximated in practice. - (c) Sketch graphs of blackbody radiation intensity against wavelength at various temperatures. - (d) Identify the area below a blackbody radiation intensity against wavelength curve as a measure of the total power. - (e) State and use the inverse square law for radiation.

-(a) Distinguish between tensile and compressive forces.
+- (a) Describe a blackbody in terms of its absorption and emission properties. - (b) Explain using a diagram how a blackbody can be approximated in practice. - (c) Sketch graphs of blackbody radiation intensity against wavelength at various temperatures. - (d) Identify the area below a blackbody radiation intensity against wavelength curve as a measure of the total power. - (e) State and use the inverse square law for radiation. - Candidates should be able to: - (a) Distinguish between tensile and compressive forces.